kora-projects/kora-docs/mkdocs/blog/en/kora-skill-between-docs-and-agent.md

 The Skill can transmit intent.

-## Operational Knowledge Used to Be Tribal Knowledge
+## Operational Knowledge Used to Be Tribal Knowledge { #operational-knowledge-used-be }

 Consider a typical experienced-team workflow.